In this guide you’ll find answers to the following questions:

 To avoid being overcharged due to estimated bills, submit a meter reading at least four times per year – or once every three months.
 This provides an average electric bill accounting for seasonal changes in temperature and corresponding energy use.
 If you have a standard meter, jot down all the numbers except those after the decimal point or any highlighted in red.
 Most of the big six suppliers let you submit these online, or even via a smartphone app with a quick snapshot of your meter.

 If you have a smart meter, you don’t have to do anything – it automatically sends regular meter readings to your supplier, allowing it to track your usage over time.
 This should eliminate all guesswork, keeping your bills accurate.
-The government is currently in the process of rolling out smart meters to all homes in the UK by 2024.
+The government is currently in the process of rolling out smart meters to all homes in the UK, with a target of finishing by 2024.

 It’s easy to ignore a high electric bill, but when in doubt it’s always better to ask.
 This is particularly true with smart meter overcharging because smart meters should theoretically eliminate issues related to estimated billing.
 Sometimes an inflated bill is due to nothing more than a clerical error, so you should always query your bill to receive a refund if you think something’s gone wrong.

 You should also query what’s known as ‘catch-up’ bills.
 If you’ve been underpaying for your energy because of low estimated bills, and the price of your energy rises, you could be in for a double whammy when the first meter reading comes in much higher.
 Make sure this catch-up bill properly spreads the extra units added on for the meter reading over the entire billing period so some of that energy is charged at the previously reduced rate.
 Going forward, make sure you supply regular meter readings to avoid falling foul of this practice.